ga4gh/gks-common/schema/core-im/def/Activity.rst

           - string
           - 0..1
           - The date that the Activity was completed.
 The date SHOULD be formatted as a date string in ISO format "YYYY-MM-DD".
+       *  - performedBy
+          - :ref:`Agent`
+          - 0..m
+          - An Agent who contributed to executing the Activity.
        *  - specifiedBy
           - :ref:`Method`
           - 0..m
           - A method that was followed in performing an Activity, that describes how it was executed.
-       *  - type
-          - string
-          - 0..1
-          - MUST be "Contribution".
-       *  - contributor
-          - :ref:`Agent`
-          - 0..m
-          - The agent that made the contribution.
-       *  - activityType
-          - :ref:`Coding`
-          - 0..1
-          - SHOULD describe a concept descending from the Contributor Role Ontology.